douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

 Now that we know a few basic commands, we can finally look at its most powerful feature: the ease with which it lets you combine existing programs in new ways.
-We'll start with a directory called molecules that contains six files describing some simple organic molecules.
-The .pdb extension indicates that these files are in Protein Data Bank format, a simple text format that specifies the type and position of each atom in the molecule.
+We'll start with a directory called "observations"

+Let's create 3 files.
+Temperature observations in Vancouver, Iqaluit, St. John's Newfoundland.
+Do 5 for Vancouver, 2 for Iqaluit and 4 for St John's

     $ ls molecules
-    cubane.pdb ethane.pdb methane.pdb
-    octane.pdb pentane.pdb   propane.pdb
+    temperature_observations_Vancouver.txt temperature_observations_Iqaluit.txt
+    temperature_observations_StJohns.txt
     $

-Let's go into that directory with `cd` and run the command `wc *.pdb`. `wc` is the "word count" command: it counts the number of lines, words, and characters in files.
-The * in *.pdb matches zero or more characters, so the shell turns *.pdb into a complete list of .pdb files:
+Let's go into that directory with `cd` and run the command `wc *.txt`. `wc` is the "word count" command: it counts the number of lines, words, and characters in files.
+The * in *.txt matches zero or more characters, so the shell turns *.txt into a complete list of .txt files:

     $ cd molecules
-    $ wc *.pdb
+    $ wc *.txt
       20  156 1158 cubane.pdb
       12   84  622 ethane.pdb
        9   57  422 methane.pdb